Bucket Sync Internals

 VM Initialization Sequence

-- API creates VM with SSH-only startup script
+- anycloud creates the VM with an SSH-only startup script.

 Cloud-Native Authentication